-Midwest City's Holiday Lights Spectacular (November 22–December 25, 2019)
+Midwest City's Holiday Lights Spectacular (December 2022)

-Holiday Lights Spectacular in the heart of the Joe B. Barnes Regional Park in Midwest City is the largest animated lights display in a five-state region.
-It features more than 100 animated light displays along the 2,5-km (1.5-mi) drive.
-Over one million lights and the fantastic 36-m (118- foot) Christmas tree lit up with over 9,000 LED blights are the main attractions of the show.
-Also, check out the tunnel of lights and watch Santa fly fishing in a 4.5-m (15 foot) waterfall, and elves in the candy factory.
-Dancing lights are synchronized to all-time favorite Christmas classics.
-On Friday, November 22, the lights will officially open for vehicles at 6 p.m.
+Holiday Lights Spectacular in the heart of Joe B. Barnes Regional Park in Midwest City is the largest animated lights display in a five-state region.
+It features more than one hundred animated light displays along the two a half kilometer(1.5-mi) drive.
+Over one million lights and the fantastic thirty-six meter (118- foot) Christmas tree lit up with over 9,000 LED blights are the main attractions of the show.
+Also, check out the tunnel of lights, watch Santa fly fishing in a four and a half meter (15 foot) waterfall, and watch the elves work in a candy factory.
+Dancing lights are synchronized to favorite Christmas classics.

-Rhema Christmas Lights, Broken Arrow (November 27, 2019–January 1, 2020)
+Rhema Christmas Lights, Broken Arrow (late November 2022–early January 2023)

-Chickasha Festival of Light, Shannon Springs Park (November 23–December 31, 2019)
+Chickasha Festival of Light, Shannon Springs Park (late November–December 2022)